 Do you remember the biblical account of Lot’s wife being turned into a pillar of salt for looking back at Sodom as they left the city?
 Granted, she was warned ahead of time, but yet, something terrible happened merely by her casting a gaze!
 Well, I think I’ve found the modern-day equivalent.

-I suffer from severe reactions to poison ivy, whenever I as much look in its direction!
-Can you really have an allergic reaction that easily?
-In reality, I’ve learned that it usually takes multiple exposures over time to actually build up a reaction to it.
-That explains why my first allergic reaction was not until a few years ago.
-A massive backyard cleanup project included hauling away armloads of English Ivy.
-Hidden within that lush ivy was the ivy of a more sinister type.
-Two nights later at 2: am, in desperation, I drove myself to the emergency room for some relief.
+I suffer from severe reactions to poison ivy.
+I as much as look in its direction, and I’m in trouble!
+Can someone really have an allergic reaction so easily?
+In reality, I’ve learned that it usually takes multiple exposures over time to build up a reaction to poison ivy.
+That explains why my first allergic reaction wasn’t until a few years ago.

+During a massive backyard cleanup project, I hauled away armloads of English Ivy.
+Hidden within that lush ivy was an ivy of a more sinister type.
+Two nights later, in desperation, I drove myself at 2am to the emergency room for some relief.

 My next memorable encounter occurred compliments of my cat, Booty.
-By now I had an eagle eye trained to detect and avoid poison ivy from great distances.
-But it’s impossible to know when your family pet or even a child’s ball.
+By now, I had an eagle-eye, trained to detect and avoid poison ivy from great distances.
+Unfortunately, it’s impossible to know when it has come into contact with your family pet or even a child’s ball.

 On Saturday morning, I’d be doing hand-held demonstrations on live network television.
 My wrist was a red, bubbling, oozing mess.
 It was bad!
 I had three choices:

 - Try to conceal it with a large band-aid (too obvious).